Observation Review - Bring Her (PS4)

 *Spoiler Warning: Minor story spoilers ahead!*

-The story that Occupation tells is a fairly simple one, but it is sort of confusing.
+The story that Observation tells is a fairly simple one, but it is sort of confusing.
 As with most things within the sci-fi genre, it doesn’t always make sense.
 Pretty early in the game, players learn that there is a mysterious third party that is affecting S.A.M. and Dr. Fisher, instructing them to “Bring Her.”
 While this doesn’t make sense at the beginning, as the story unfolds, the mystery obviously begins to come together.
 Sort of.

 However, by the end of the game, fans are still left scratching their heads a bit.
 While this isn’t necessarily a bad thing, I felt like Observation could have done a better job of explaining what exactly was happening towards the end of the game.
 I didn’t take major issue with this, I just wish No Code would have filled in the story just a little bit more.